PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 11:58:40
+Last updated: 2024-04-06 11:59:46
-Random Quote: Celtigar pronounced it admirable.
-If I were to show him the contents of my privy he would pronounce that admirable as well.  -  Stannis Baratheon
+Random Quote: I have worked at the downfall of Tywin Lannister since the day they told me of Elia and her children.  -  Doran Martell